Here’s what we know. Open source software is incredible, but it’s got some issues.

 We believe technology will be stronger when it better reflects the voices and ideas of society as a whole.
 So we create opportunities for people from different backgrounds and experiences to flourish.

 At Tidelift, we're building an optimistic and inclusive team.
-Our founders and early hires include veterans of Red Hat, Mozilla, Google, Wikipedia, and GitHub.
-We’re headquartered in Boston, but we embrace remote work: two of the co-founders and over half of our overall team are distributed.
+We have a shared office space in Boston, but we embrace remote work: two of the co-founders and over half of our overall team are distributed.
+We meet up three times a year to hang out in person, too.